Introduction

 To enhance the likelihood of loan approval, investors must focus on several key factors:

-Debt-to-Income Ratio (DTI): Lenders generally prefer a DTI below 45%.
+- Debt-to-income ratio: Lenders generally prefer a DTI below 45%.
 Individuals should calculate their DTI by dividing total monthly debt payments by gross monthly income, aiming to reduce debt wherever possible to meet this criterion.

-Down Payment: The amount of money put down upfront can significantly impact loan approval.
+- Down payment: The amount of money put down upfront can significantly impact loan approval.
 A larger down payment often leads to better interest rates and terms, making it a vital consideration for investors.

-Property Appraisal: Lenders require an appraisal to determine the property's value.
+- Property appraisal: Lenders require an appraisal to determine the property's value.
 Investors should ensure that the property is in good condition and meets market standards to avoid complications during the appraisal process.

 By addressing these factors, individuals can significantly enhance their chances of obtaining the financing they require.